Welcome to the Misanthropocene

 Anthropocene /ænˈθrɒpəˌsiːn/: the Anthropocene, a proposed term for the present geological epoch (from the time of the Industrial Revolution onwards), during which humanity has begun to have a significant impact on the environment.

 My tagline above is "How Humanity Learned to Hate Itself.
 And Then Died."
-Okay, okay, I know.
-We're not dead.
+True, we're not dead.
 Yet.
-But for all intents and purposes, we are killing ourselves off.
-And I don't just mean physically.
+But we are destroying ourselves and the world as we know it — and I don't mean physically.

-1. FIRST, we know that the environmental crisis requires human intervention and yet, at the same time, we know that the environmental crisis was caused by blind and often hubristic human intervention.
+Another space dominated by apocalyptic themes and cultural misanthropy is the realm of social movements and public discourse, particularly in certain areas of environmental and political discourse.
+We know that the environmental crisis requires human intervention and yet, at the same time, we know that so many aspects of the environmental crisis are the outcome, even if unintentional, of blind, hubristic human intervention.
 So now we're caught in this horrible bind where we know we need to do something and yet no longer trust ourselves to do it right (some will argue that the sciences still harbour a dangerous humanocentric and rationalistic faith in human human ability, but I would argue that even that is changing.
 At least, if you look at the recent IPCC reports on the state of climate science, you'll see some of the world's top scientists acknowledge that we're hurtling towards an unknown future that is becoming increasingly uncontrollable and that we should start looking to non-western, non-traditional ways of being, like indigenous cultures, for cues to non-destructive human-nature relationships).

 3. THIRD.
 My final area of interest involves the recent turn towards post-humanism and speculative realism in contemporary theory and philosophy.
 By post-humanism here I mostly mean the critical practice as it inheres in the post-anthropocentric vein of philosophical and theoretical thought (rather than in the transhumanist vein which explores bio and technological transcendence of the human - although that is arguable a manifestation of human self-hatred, or misanthropy, too).
 Much like cultural representations of the zombie apocalypse, the theoretical trend to 'disappear' the human from thinking - to make epistemology post-human - is critical to understanding not only how western individuals think themselves in the Misanthropocene, but how humanity attempts to think beyond the human, or outside the traditional realm of human reason, values and concerns.